oloc/g10b/readme.md

 As a starter, Vagrant provisions the VMs and bootstraps a basic installation (puppet master or puppet agent).
 Puppet master installs itself and with the recurring appliance (*puppet agent --test*) installs the others servers.
 Ambitious ?
 I'm not sure, that's the real world.

 Anyway, currently the project V0.3 allows you automatically to:
-* Vagrant pops the VMs
+* Vagrant pops the VMs with Puppet agents
-* Bootstap installation of Puppet agents and puppet master
+* Bootstap installation of Puppet master
 * Feed Puppet-master with modules and manifests for itself
 * Puppet-master configures itself
 * Puppet configures all machines